NVIDIA/NeMo-Skills/docs/basics/prerequisites.md

 3. If you run commands from outside of any git repository, we will only package `nemo_skills` subfolder from it's installed location.

-Put simply, we will always include `nemo_skills` and might optionally include your personal git repository if you're running commands from it.
+Put simply, we will always include `nemo_skills` and will additionally include your personal git repository if you're running commands from it.

 !!! note